• Home

 However, what is different is the unusual pullback in hiring throughout most of 2025 and into 2026, trapping many workers in roles they would otherwise leave.
 Glassdoor has consistently found the job market described as “frozen,” characterized by low hiring rates and low firing rates.
 While unemployment remains low, the ability to easily hop from one job to another has dried up.

-In terms of ways to turn this around, Martin said one of the big findings is: just find a new job.
+In terms of ways to turn this around, Martin said one of the big findings is, just find a new job.
 “That’s your best shot at turning a bad relationship with work into a good relationship with work.”
-If you were counseling a friend about your love live and saw these results, Martin, added, “I would just tell them to break up.”
-That’s just not possible for most people in what Martin said is still a “low-hire, low-fire” economy.
-“Unfortunately, most of us are not in a position to break up with our job without having something else lined up,” Martin said, adding that he wouldn’t recommend approaching romance that way, either.
+If you were counseling a friend about their love life and saw these results, Martin added, “I would just tell them to break up.”
+But that’s just not possible for most people in what Martin said is still a “low-hire, low-fire” economy.
+“Unfortunately, most of us are not in a position to break up with our job without having something else lined up,” Martin noted, adding that he wouldn’t recommend approaching romance that way, however.
 “And so that’s where I think the analogy breaks down.”

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.